mopidy/mopidy/docs/index.rst

 **Stream music from the cloud**

 Vanilla Mopidy only plays music from your :ref:`local disk <ext-file>` and :ref:`radio streams <ext-stream>`.
+Through
-Through :ref:`extensions <ext-backends>`, Mopidy can play music from cloud services like Spotify, SoundCloud, and Google Play Music.
+`extensions <https://mopidy.com/ext/>`_, Mopidy can play music from cloud services like Spotify, SoundCloud, and Google Play Music.
 With Mopidy's extension support, backends for new music sources can be easily added.

 **Mopidy is just a server**

 Mopidy is a Python application that runs in a terminal or in the background on Linux computers or Macs that have network connectivity and audio output.
 Out of the box, Mopidy is an :ref:`MPD <ext-mpd>` and :ref:`HTTP <ext-http>` server.
-:ref:`Additional frontends <ext-frontends>` for controlling Mopidy can be installed from extensions.
+Additional frontends for controlling Mopidy can be installed from extensions.

 **Everybody use their favorite client**